 What are the Benefits of Crate Training?

 There are so many great benefits to crate training a German Shepherd puppy.
 Let us count the ways…

 - A way to feel secure:

 A crate makes your puppy feel safe and secure.
 Remember, dogs evolved from den animals so they like having a small, protected place of their own.
-Your puppy’s crate should be a place to relax or even retreat if feeling anxious (like during thunderstorms or parties).
+Your puppy’s crate should be a place to relax, sleep, or even retreat if feeling anxious (like during thunderstorms or parties).

 - A way to potty train: